 The reality?
 We hit snooze, make excuses and waste time.
 Or maybe that’s just me.
 Last year I accomplished some things and failed at others, but staring down the barrel of 2019 I’m keen to have a more light-hearted approach.
-Inspired by Gretchen Rubin, I’ve created my ‘19 for 2019’, a gentle list of things I’d like to achieve.
+Inspired by Gretchen Rubin, I’ve created my ‘19 for 2019’, a gentle list of things it’d be nice to achieve.
 Some are easy, others ongoing, but rather than be intimidated by the impending year this list will hopefully encourage growth while being forgiving when life gets in the way.
 2019 is hard to predict for myself, so this framing allows for a more flexible approach than strict resolutions do.
-Screw productivity, this year it’s about the little, incremental things.
+Screw productivity, this year it’s about the incremental things.

 In no order, here’s my 19 for 2019: